 Fine artists used to have exhibitions that drew thousands of spectators.
 Their names became household words.
 Today we no longer have these events or art celebrities.
 Instead, graphic designers create billboards for banner ads that millions gaze at each day.

-The joy of seeing a product you designed, your artwork in a magazine, or a brochure that you illustrated is like no other.
+It’s really a joy to see a product you designed.
 To go to a store and see your package design grace an entire aisle is an experience that can only be described as euphoric!

 7) No two days are alike

-A variety of tasks are needed from a graphic designer.
+A graphic designer has varieties of tasks to do.
 If you happen to work for a number of clients, there is no boredom or routine to get you down!
-Today you might work on a corporate logo design, tomorrow the cover of a magazine, and the next a number of storyboards which show the key frames of a TV commercial.
+Today you might work on a corporate logo design, tomorrow the cover of a magazine.
 There’s never a dull moment and with each new experience comes new and exciting skills.